How We Make Chocolate

 because it takes weeks to months to form.

-"stable", the last to melt as the temperature increases.
+"stable", the last to melt as the temperature increases..AND the first to form as molten chocolate is cooled.

 Machines are available to facilitate tempering, but it can be done by hand.
 A tempering machine typically has a heat source (light bulbs) and fans for cooling with an electronic thermostat and means of monitoring and setting the desired temperature..plus a moving basin that constantly stirs the chocolate.

-The idea is to heat the chocolate past the melting point of all the crystals...110 F will do.
+The idea is to heat the chocolate past the melting point of all the crystals...108 F will do.
 If you think for a moment, this is not much higher than body temperature..it's just "warm".
-After a short time, all the crystals are melted and the mass can then be cooled to a point below the melting point (93 degrees F) of Type V and above the melting point of Type IV.
-This enhances the formation of the desired Type V crystals and minimizes the formation of Type IV.
-In this range, Type V crystals will natrually form..but, due to the constant movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.
+After a short time, all the crystals are melted and the mass can then be cooled to a point below the 93-degree melting point of Type V and above the melting point of Type IV.
+This enhances the formation of the desired Type V crystals and precludes the formation of Type IV (& III, & II, & I).
+In this temperature range, Type V crystals will form naturally..but, due to the constant shearing movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.

 In specific terms: we melt the chocolate (or pour the newly made, molten, chocolate from the grinder) into a tempering machine and ensure it's warm enough to have melted all the crystals.
-If poured from the grinder, we give it a few minutes for the temperatureto equilibrate.
+If poured from the grinder, we give it a few minutes for the temperatures of chocolate and machine to equilibrate.
 The process from this point forward varies depending on the type of tempering machine we're using..we have two.
 For the sake of simplicity, we'll describe the less-automated version.

 The set temperature is lowered to 90 degrees.
 The temperature of the chocolate mass is monitored closely using an infrared-laser thermometer.
-When the temperature reaches 93.5 degrees F a square of our previously-tempered chocolate is placed "behind" the baffle (see pic above) where it is bathed in a small swirl of molten chocolate.
-Though it doesn't melt, the mechanical action of the molten chocolate flowing across it's surface "pick up" Type V crystals and "seeds" the larger mass of chocolate that is in front of the baffle.
-This seeding causes a chain reaction of crystal formation resulting in the mass coming "into temper" within 10 minutes rather than the hour or two it would require if no seed is used.
+When the temperature reaches 97 degrees F a square of our previously-tempered chocolate is placed "behind" the baffle (see pic above) where it is bathed in a swirl of molten chocolate.
+Though it doesn't melt, the mechanical action of the molten chocolate flowing across it's surface "picks up" Type V crystals and "seeds" the larger mass of chocolate that is in front of the baffle.
+This seeding causes a chain reaction of crystal formation resulting in the mass coming "into temper", often within 10-20 minutes rather than the hour or two it would require if no seed is used.

 The trick at this point is to have the chocolate mass warm enough to keep it from "freezing" too rapidly to allow it to be poured but cool enough that the "latent heat" released with crystalization doesn't destroy the temper after the chocolate is poured into a mold.

-The degree of temper is assessed by dipping a kitchen knife into the molten mass, removing it and placing it on a tray to monitor how long it takes to barely begin to show dulling of it's surface.
+The degree of temper is assessed by dipping a kitchen knife into the molten mass and placing it on a tray to monitor how long it takes to barely begin to show dulling of it's surface.
 Ideally, dulling at 3 minutes indicates the mass is "in temper" and ready to be poured.

 Poorly tempered or untempered chocolate can appear amazingly beautiful..but it will not look like good chocolate.
 Here's an example of chocolate that